SYMPTOMS |

 Air bubbles on the surface of cured Wet Edge |

-- Paint was not thinned appropriately
+- Paint was not thinned appropriately.

-- Roller application was not 'tipped' after with a paint brush
+- Roller application was not 'tipped' with a paint brush after.

 |

-- Use recommended amounts of appropriate thinners for best flow, self leveling and working time
+- Use recommended amounts of appropriate thinners for best flow, self-leveling, and working time,

-- When rolling, roll against the grain if possible and tip with a high quality, natural bristle, high bristle count paint brush in the direction of the grain immediately after.
+- When rolling, roll against the grain, if possible, and tip with a high-quality, natural-bristle, high bristle count paint brush, in the direction of the grain immediately after.
 This takes a little time and practice to master but alleviates most bubbles and leaves a very smooth surface.

 |